 A sales funnel is a subset of the marketing funnel.
-It’s the bottom-of-the-funnel technique that inserts a number of steps into the purchase process.
+It’s a bottom-of-the-funnel technique that inserts several steps into the purchase process.
 It generally has three steps with an optional fourth step: the Order, the Order Bump, the Up-Sell Offer, and the optional fourth step, the Down-Sell Offer.

 How are the marketing funnel and the sales funnel different?

-Now you might ask, how are a sales funnel and a marketing funnel different?
+Now, you might ask, how are sales and marketing funnels different?

-The marketing funnel nurtures the prospect through three broad stages: Top of Funnel, Middle of Funnel, and Bottom of Funnel.
-Qualified traffic starts at the top of the funnel, travels through the middle of the funnel where a series of microtransactions build trust, and then they are presented with the offer that creates value.
-This is the bottom of the funnel, it’s where the sales funnel starts.
+The marketing funnel nurtures the prospect through three broad stages: top of Funnel, Middle of Funnel, and Bottom of Funnel.
+Qualified traffic starts at the top of the funnel, travels through the middle of the funnel, where a series of microtransactions builds trust, and is then presented with the offer that creates value.
+This is the bottom of the funnel; it’s where the sales funnel starts.

 The sales funnel enriches the purchase process.
 It’s the bottom-of-the-funnel technique designed to enhance the value of the sale by offering related products and services to an interested prospect.